Local Committee Formation Overview

 The Governor's Committee on People with Disabilities (GCPD) has created a Local Committee Handbook as a tool for communities interested in developing a Local Committee to focus on disability issues.
 The handbook includes basic information for the creation and maintenance of a group and encourages Local Committees to adapt the information to fit their own specific community needs and interests.
 Additionally, the guide offers suggestions for retaining and refreshing volunteer members of existing committees.
 The Local Committee Handbook is designed to offer information on a variety of organizing structures and programming ideas.

-For a full electronic or hard copy version of the handbook, contact us at 512-463-5739 or send us a message.
+For a full electronic or hard copy version of the handbook, please contact us.
 Below, we offer some basic tips, guidelines and resources from the handbook.

 The Governor's Committee on People with Disabilities (GCPD) serves as a resource to develop new committees and support existing committees, and also works to strengthen the Local Committee network by focusing on areas of mutual interest.
 As a clearinghouse, the GCPD shares information about Local Committees and their activities based primarily upon committee reports that are provided to the GCPD at quarterly meetings.